 This list goes on and on.

 Generally, the lower the better.
 Our score has a maximum of 100 and a minimum of 0.
 However, please note that these are again estimates.
 A good scientist or a good SEO expert will always test, test, and test!
-For instance, there are chances that an Organic Competition is score is high and it may actually be easier then it seems, or vice versa.
+For instance, there are chances that an Organic Competition score is high but it may actually be easier than it seems or vice versa.

 Picking which keyword is an art because no two keyword research campaigns are the same.
 In fact, every industry, company, product, and even campaign is different.
 In the end, your goal is to pick the keywords that have relatively more traffic, have relatively less competition, and most importantly relevant to what you are offering.